 When we talk about safeguarding we often focus on vulnerable groups like children or the elderly, but every person can require safeguarding in the event of abuse or mistreatment.
 Everybody has a safeguarding responsibility, but those that work in industries where they interact with vulnerable groups in particular, such as education, healthcare or social care, are legally required to take action to safeguard everyone.

 Safeguarding is often separated into two distinct groups – safeguarding children and safeguarding adults.
-But if your role involves safeguarding, it is likely that it brings you in touch with more people than just the individuals you may be working with – other adults and children that may also need safeguarding.
-So, how can you make sure you are safeguarding everyone?
+But if your role involves safeguarding, it likely brings you in touch with more people than just the individuals you may be working with – other adults and children that may also need safeguarding.

 Let's consider an example.
 Imagine a social worker, Jade, who works closely with a child, Ross.
-But lately, when she visits his house, she notices signs of domestic abuse against the mother, as well as abuse of an elder.
+But lately, when Jade visits Ross’ house, she notices signs of domestic abuse against the mother, as well as abuse of an elderly adult.

 Though safeguarding anyone – whether children or adults – has the same overarching aim to protect from harm or damage whilst taking appropriate actions, there are two fundamental differences between the two groups that need to be understood, and which will come in use when considering safeguarding everyone.

 An important difference between safeguarding children and adults is the types of abuse you must be aware of.
-Though the types of abuse you need to look out for in relation to children do crossover into adults, the types of abuse for adults is much longer, including abuse such as financial abuse, organisational abuse and self-neglect.
+Though the types of abuse you need to look out for in relation to children do crossover into adults, the list of types of abuse for adults is much longer.

 The law for child protection differs from the law for adult protection.
 There is no piece of law that is specifically for ‘safeguarding everyone’ but there are different pieces of legislation for safeguarding children and adults.